 If you are committing to paying towards a child’s education, it’s important to be confident that your own income is secure, whether you’re a working parent or a retired grandparent.
-The pandemic has highlighted for many people just how unstable their income is.
 Think about what would happen if your income was reduced or stopped altogether.
 Could you take the money for the child’s education from another source?

 The cost of school fees versus the overall cost of education